 How to cut the cost of your Google Search Ads

-This naturally includes events like page_views, but also form submission events are normally tracked on a specific URL page.
+This naturally includes events like page_views, and also form submission events, which are normally tracked on a specific URL page.

-The report allows for analysis of which pages perform the best in terms of views, visitors, companies, conversions, average time spent on the page, engagement rate or pipeline metrics.
+The report allows for analysis of which pages perform the best in terms of views, visitors, companies, conversions, average time spent on the page, engagement rate and/or pipeline metrics.

-Typical questions you will find answers to through Pages
+Typical questions you will find answers to with the Pages report

-Which page has the highest number of visitors or best conversion rate?
+Which page has the highest number of visitors or the best conversion rate?

 People familiar with Google’s Universal Analytics (GA3) will also find a familiar Landing Page analysis by simply changing the ‘Group By’ to Landing Page.
 (This report is no longer default in Google Analytics 4)

-Similar to Engagement - Events, we can segment each page by Channel, Source, Campaign, Referrer etc. to gain insight into the channels that people use to arrive at a specific page.
+Similar to Engagement → Events, we can segment each page by Channel, Source, Campaign, Referrer etc. to gain insights into the channels that people use to arrive at a specific page.

-* The Engagement - Pages report has many similarities to Content Performance.
+The Engagement → Pages report has many similarities to Content Performance.
 Both are analyzing all events with a URL.
-The main difference is that the Engagement - Pages report focus more on user level metrics ie. how many visitors, companies, visiting time, engagement rate.
+The main difference is that the Engagement → Pages report focuses more on user-level metrics ie. how many visitors, companies, visiting time, and engagement rate.
 Whereas Content Performance focuses more on the performance of each URL in terms of pipeline generation.
-In this way Content Performance is a more opinionated report whereas Engagement - Pages is of a more summarizing nature.
+In this way, Content Performance is a more opinionated report, whereas Engagement → Pages is of a more summarizing nature.